netxms/netxms-doc/admin/database-monitoring.rst

 Parameters
 ----------

-There are 2 types of parameters: serverStatus parameters, that are generated form response on a subagent start and predefined for database status.
+There are 2 types of parameters: serverStatus parameters, that are generated from response on a subagent start and predefined for database status.

 Description of serverStatus parameters can be found there: `serverStatus <http://docs.mongodb.org/manual/reference/command/serverStatus/>`_.